ziemowit-s/slurm_scripts/README.md

 ## Usage

 ### Configuration
 Before running the script, ensure `the python-notebook.slurm` file is configured with the desired SBATCH directives and job settings.
+By default it is set to 1 GPU (A100 for default Athena usage).
+Time is parametrized with `run_jupyter.sh` script (see below).

 ### Running the Script